hdparmar/Tradifusion/README.md

 # Tradi-fusion
-Tradi-fusion Refined: Evaluating and Fine-tuning the Riffusion Model for Irish Traditional Music.
+Tradi-fusion Refined: Evaluating and tuning the Diffusion Model for Irish Traditional Music.

 # Focus of the project
 The project will investigate the following research questions:
+The main question
-- How can the Riffusion model be fine-tuned for generating Irish Traditional music?
+- Can the Diffusion model produce good results for generating Irish Traditional music?
+- How close can we get with Diffusion Model(s)?
-- What challenges are involved in fine-tuning the Riffusion model for Irish Traditional music?
+- What challenges are involved in fine-tuning the model for Irish Traditional music?
-- Can the fine-tuned Riffusion model generate Irish Traditional music that is comparable in quality to human-composed Irish Traditional music?
+- Can the fine-tuned model generate Irish Traditional music that is comparable in quality to human-composed Irish Traditional music?
 If not, what is the reason?

-The project is of interest to the field of music technology and artificial intelligence.
-It can be of interest to researchers, practitioners, and enthusiasts in these fields who are interested in exploring the possibilities of AI-generated music and its potential applications.
+The project is of interest to the field of Music Technology, Culture and Generative AI.
+It can be of interest to researchers, practitioners, and enthusiasts in these fields who are interested in exploring the possibilities of AI-generated music and its potential applications and limitations.

 ## Background